Non-commutative nature of $\ell$-adic vanishing cycles: Preliminaries

-\sssec{} Among motivic spectra (that is, objects in $\SH_S$) there is $\BU_S$, the spectrum which represents homotopy-invariant non-connective algebraic K-theory.
-This object satisfies the \emph{algebraic Bott periodicity}, i.e. there is a canonical equivalence
+Among motivic spectra (that is, objects in $\SH_S$) there is $\BU_S$, the spectrum which represents homotopy-invariant non-connective algebraic K-theory.
+This object enjoys the \emph{algebraic Bott periodicity}, i.e. there is a canonical equivalence